makrai/notes/kratzer88-stage-level-individual-level-pred.md

 When a SICILIAN adores a piece or music, It Is rarely a Be11ini opera

-We have seen that an object asymmetric reading is not possible f�r
+We have seen that an object asymmetric reading is not possible far

 (99).